Introduction

 Selection Criteria

-- Neutrality: Absence of conflicts of interest.
+- Neutrality: An unwavering commitment to impartiality, free from conflicts of interest.

 Duties and Obligations